patzsantos/SciTec-App/README.md

 # SciTec App

-Welcome to the SciTec App, a secure software developed by Bulwark Systems to check and monitor the spacecraft cabin environment inside the International Space Station (ISS).
+Welcome to the **SciTec App**, a secure software developed by Bulwark Systems.
+This application is designed for the use of scientists and astronauts in charge of checking and monitoring the spacecraft cabin environment inside the International Space Station (ISS).
+This data can be simultaneously relayed to the different space stations on Earth who have authorised access to the SciTec app.

 ## Purpose

-This is the individual coding output of the team [design document](https://github.com/patzsantos/scitecapp/blob/main/Design%20Document/SSDCS_PCOM7E%20March%202024%20Bulwark%20Systems%20%C2%A9%20SciTec%20App%20for%20the%20International%20Space%20Station%20(ISS).docx) developed by Team Bulwark for the Secure Software Development (Computer Science) course of The Unviversity of Essex Online.
+This is the individual coding output of the team [design document](https://github.com/patzsantos/scitecapp/blob/main/Design%20Document/SSDCS_PCOM7E%20March%202024%20Bulwark%20Systems%20%C2%A9%20SciTec%20App%20for%20the%20International%20Space%20Station%20(ISS).docx) developed by Team Bulwark for the Secure Software Development (Computer Science) postgraduate certificate course of The Unviversity of Essex Online.

 Scrum solo, a method wherein only a sole developer implements all the tasks during code development (Moyo & Mnkandla.
-2020) was implemented in the creation of this application.
-Therefore, it is important to note that some changes from the initial design proposal were applied to this version of SciTec.
+2020), was implemented in the creation of this application.
+Therefore, it is important to take note that some changes from the initial design proposal were applied to this version of SciTec.

 ## Development

-The program was built using **Django 5.0.6** web framework in **Python 3.11.9** in the **PyCharm 2023.2.6** version IDE.
+The program was developedt using **Django 5.0.6** web framework in **Python 3.11.9** in the **PyCharm 2023.2.6** version IDE.

-Django is the chose framework since it follows the Model-View-Controller (MVC) structure discussed by Pillai (2017), though not exactly the same.
-Django does not use the MVC terminology, since their framework is more commonly as MTV for Model-Template-View.
-However, it applies the same logic since Django (N.D.a) discusses that view shows the page from the URL, templates present data, and the controller serves as the program dispatching to request the view.
+Django is the chosen framework since it follows the Model-View-Controller (MVC) structure discussed by Pillai (2017), though not exactly the same.
+Django does not use the MVC terminology, since their framework is more commonly known as MTV, for **Model-Template-View**.
+However, it applies the same logic since Django (N.D.a) discusses that the view shows the page from the URL, the templates present data, and the controller serves as the program dispatching to request the view.

 ## Security Features